 Customers and recipients

-Dialogue and follow-up: Customer contacts, customer service, drivers and mail carriers, PostNord’s service partners, customer ombudsmen, customer and corporate image surveys and the Group prioritization program PostNord listens.
+Dialogue and follow-up: Customer meetings, customer service, drivers and mail carriers for delivery, PostNord’s service partners, customer representatives, and ongoing customer and corporate image surveys.
+PostNord Listens provides immediate feedback from recipients that PostNord can act upon.

-Issues in focus: Technical and perceived delivery quality, availability, high expertise and good customer care, security, eco-friendly solutions, sustainability in the supply chain.
+Issues in focus: Technical and perceived quality, new flexible delivery options, availability, customer care, security, eco-friendly solutions, sustainability in the supply chain.

 Dialogue and follow-up: Performance appraisals, workplace meetings, employee dialogues, employee surveys, communication via various internal channels, dialogue with trade unions.

-Issues in focus: Customers and quality, Group’s goals and priorities, leadership and responsible restructuring, working conditions, health and safety, opportunities for development, workplace equality.
+Issues in focus: Customers and quality, Group goals and priorities, leadership and responsible restructuring, working conditions, health and safety, opportunities for development, workplace equality.

-Dialogue and follow-up: Annual General Meeting (AGM), annual and sustainability report, interim reports, ongoing dialogue via discussions and meetings.
+Dialogue and follow-up: Annual General Meeting (AGM), annual and sustainability report, interim reports and quarterly meetings.

-Dialogue and follow-up: Meetings with suppliers, procurement and purchase documentation, dialogue with service partners.
+Dialogue and follow-up: Meetings with suppliers, procurement, audits, continuous dialogue with service partners.

-Issues in focus: Collaboration, reliability and delivery quality, information from PostNord as support in customer contacts.
-Sustainability in the supply chain and transparency in procurement processes.
+Issues in focus: Collaboration, reliability and delivery quality, information from PostNord as support in contacts between service partners and customers.
+Sustainability in the supply chain, PostNord’s Code of Conduct for Suppliers.

-PostNord plays a key role in the business community and society.
-Operating a stable and profitable business in the long term, with a focus on the environment and social responsibility, strengthens competitiveness and satisfies expectations regarding accountability.
+PostNord plays a key role in the business community and in society.
+We enable businesses and private individuals to do business and communicate with each other on a daily basis.
+By operating a stable and profitable business in the long term, with a focus on the environment and social accountability, we meet the expectations of the world around us and enhance our competitiveness.

 Dialogue and follow-up: Dialogue with public authorities, politicians, decision-makers and opinion-formers.
 Dialogue and collaboration with trade associations, advocacy organizations (for example, on rural issues), organizations for sustainable development and social accountability, and with students.

-PostNord finances its business partly through bonds.
-The confidence of the capital market is therefore important to the Group.
+PostNord finances its business partly through bond loans, and the confidence of the capital market is thus important to the Group.

-Dialogue and follow-up: Interim reports, annual and sustainability report, meetings and discussions with analysts and lenders.
+Dialogue and follow-up: Interim reports, annual and sustainability report, dialogue with analysts and lenders.

-Issues in focus: Value creation and financial stability, net debt ratio, cash flow, business model, ownership structure.
+Issues in focus: Financial development and financial stability and preparedness, net debt ratio, cash flow and business model.